Uber Freight taps machine learning to give shippers rates 2 weeks in advance

 Using large swathes of data to make future predictions has emerged as a core part of many businesses.
 Hopper, for example, analyzes trillions of historical prices for flights and hotels to tell you when to book to get the cheapest price.
 Uber itself leverages data to predict spikes in demand for its core ride-hailing service.

-The trucking industry generated north of $700 million in revenue in the U.S. alone last year, or around 80 percent of all freight revenue in the country, and Uber is now gearing up to give smaller companies a leg up with this window into pricing.
+The trucking industry generated north of $700 billion in revenue in the U.S. alone last year, or around 80 percent of all freight revenue in the country, and Uber is now gearing up to give smaller companies a leg up with this window into pricing.

 “Until today, the best way to get an accurate quote on a shipment was to call or email a truck and negotiate a price for a load,” added Sohlstrom.
 “Most shippers don’t have time to do that for every individual shipment, so they often rely on their knowledge of past rates to know whether they’re getting a good price for their freight.
 Lane Explorer is like calling up thousands of trucks for every day and every lane simultaneously and seeing the best rate for each lane.”